comfrog559098/LaunchCore/README.md

 ## 🔄 How Launcher Auto-Updating Works

 1. Launcher compares `LauncherVersion.txt` with server's version
-2. If out of date, it launches `Launcher_Updater.exe`, closes itself, and replaces its files
+2. If out of date, it launches `LaunchCoreUpdater.exe`, closes itself, and replaces its files
-3. The updater then relaunches the new `Valor_Launcher.exe`
+3. The updater then relaunches the new `LaunchCore.exe`

 ---